auth0/docs/articles/protocols.md

 - Authenticated users
 - Access to 3rd party APIs on behalf of the logged in user

-> In the literature you might find this flow refered to as __Authorization Code Grant__.
+> In the literature you might find this flow referred to as __Authorization Code Grant__.
 The full spec of this flow is [here](http://tools.ietf.org/html/rfc6749#section-4.1).

 ![](https://docs.google.com/drawings/d/1RZYKxbO5LM3fBhL8hs5-wefUkwDgPo-lOuoHWBdc0RI/pub?w=793&amp;h=437)